mu-semtech/ember-data-table/README.md

   attribute (see below).
 - `@customHeaders` :: List of attributes for which a custom header will be rendered through the `:data-header` named block.
-Each of the attributes mentioned here will not render the default header but will instead dispatch to the named block.
+Each of the attributes mentioned here won't render the default header but will instead dispatch to the named block.
 Check which attribute is being rendered in the named block to render the right label.
 Verify in the implementation you override which actions are set on the columns how